wvlet/airframe/docs/airframe-rpc.md

 - __async__: Create an async HTTP client (ServiceClient) for Scala (JVM) using Future abstraction (`F`).
 The `F` can be `scala.concurrent.Future` or twitter-util's Future.
 - __scalajs__:  Create an RPC client (ServiceClientJS)

 To support other types of clients, see the examples of [HTTP code generators](https://github.com/wvlet/airframe/blob/master/airframe-http/.jvm/src/main/scala/wvlet/airframe/http/codegen/client/ScalaHttpClient.scala).
-This reads Route definition of RPC interfaces, and generate client code for calling RPC endpoints.
+This code reads a Router definition of RPC interfaces, and generate client code for calling RPC endpoints.
 Currently, we only supports generating HTTP clients for Scala.
 In near future, we would like to add Open API spec generator so that many programming languages can be used with Airframe RPC.

 The generated client code can be found in `target/scala-2.12/src_managed/(api package)/` folder.

-__sbt-airframe tasks__
+#### sbt-airframe commands
 ```scala
 > airframeHttpReload           # Regenerate the generated client code.
 Use this if RPC interface has changed
 > airframeHttpGenerateClients  # Generating RPC clients manually